 He had to have been five feet from me when he sharply turned away.
 I could feel dirt and debris hit me from his slide.
 As adrenaline coursed through my body, I followed his movements with my outstretched Bear Spray.
 The Grizzly trotted down the trail about 15 yards and stared at me before sitting down like a big dog and cocking its head.

 Was that normal Grizzly behavior?
 At this point, I did not care and was fighting not to start crying.
 I knew I needed to maintain my composure and leave as calmly as possible.
 I began to move slowly up the trail walking sideways; Bear Spray still aimed at the Grizzly.

 I watched as the bear stood and began following me.
 “Oh my god!”
 I said out loud.
 What the hell was he doing now?!
 He watched me, looking very calm as he strolled along behind me.
 This was nuts!

 The bear followed about 15 – 20 yards behind me until I reached the new-growth forest edge and entered a wild meadow.
 Then, moving out into the field, I watched as he stopped at the edge of the tall grass, watching me.
 Now he was going to charge.
 I was sure of it!

 The Grizzly continued watching me until I was out of sight.
 He never moved but just stood watching.
 It was eerie.

-I did not intend to stay at Hart Lake but needed to be near people, so I camped next to the lake that night in their designated campsites.
+I did not intend to stay at Hart Lake, but I needed to be near people, so I camped next to the lake that night in their designated campsites.
 Every single noise that night was a bear walking around my tent.
 I don’t think I slept a wink that night!

 I made mistakes in that encounter 11 years ago, but I also learned how important it was to educate myself on how to hike safely with bears.
 I have encountered other Grizzly and Black Bears since that hike, but I now have a much healthier respect for them.